 Inna Makan, Sahil’s mother, has alleged that her son’s death was a result of a “reckless stunt driving for social media reels” and demanded strict action against those who were responsible.

 The accident occurred on February 3 near Lal Bahadur Shastri College in south-west Delhi.
 The minor was driving the vehicle without a license.
-He was produced before the juvenile justice board and later sent to an observation home hours before being granted temporary relief.
+He was produced before the juvenile justice board and later sent to observation hours before being granted temporary relief.

 Makan, who spoke to NDTV, also said there are multiple challans on the car driven by the minor.

-"There were 13 challans on this car... many of the UP state and all are for speeding," she said.
+"There were 13 challans on this car... many of the UP state and all are for speeding,"

 Describing the scene of the accident, she said, “I ran to my car and reached there.
 My son was lying on the road.
 His jacket was torn...
 He was in a very bad condition...
 I understood that he had been screaming for 10 minutes.
 AN ambulance was there, but he was not taken to the hospital.”